 Pale in Death is his first novel.
 He lives in the Atlanta area.

-We are currently looking for crime, mystery, noir and thriller novels—standalone or first in a series.
+We are looking for crime, mystery, noir and thriller novels—standalone or first in a series.
+Note that we're currently not looking for short story collections or novellas.

 Before submitting a manuscript to us, please familiarize yourself with the types of books we publish and our list of authors.